-Donald Trump Jr. Retweeted Donald Trump's Cinco De Mayo Taco Bowl Tweet, & C'mon
+Donald Trump Jr. Retweeted Trump's Cinco De Mayo Taco Bowl Pic, & Can We Not?

 Is anyone else sitting around waiting to see what foolishness will come across their social media timeline next?
 First of all, same.
 Secondly, that time is finally here.
 (Sorry to disappoint you, but it's not a new Kanye West rant.)
 On May 5, 2018, Donald Trump Jr. retweeted Donald Trump's Cinco de Mayo taco bowl tweet from 2016, and it's probably more awkward than anything you've laid eyes on.

 In the original tweet, President Donald Trump is shown sitting at a desk, preparing to devour a taco bowl, and giving a thumbs up in his office in celebration of the holiday two years prior.
 The now-president's caption read, "Happy #CincoDeMayo!
 The best taco bowls are made in Trump Tower Grill.
 I love Hispanics!"

 Anyway, in the retweet, Donald Jr. wrote, "Perhaps the greatest tweet of all time."
 He continued, "He's right though, it's really good," apparently in reference to taco bowls in the Trump Tower.
 He topped off the post with three laughing emojis (I obviously missed the joke, but to each his own, I guess).
 Before we get into why the post is so problematic and awkward, go ahead and check it out for yourself.